MultiPA: A Multi-task Speech Pronunciation Assessment Model for Open Response Scenarios: Conclusion

 \section{Conclusion}

-We propose MultiPA, a multi-task speech pronunciation assessment system to deliver holistic assessment at sentence and word levels.
-Experimental results demonstrate that MultiPA can be effectively applied to both closed and open response scenarios.
-In addition, a force alignment based approach is introduced to detect missing target words in utterances.
-One limitation of MultiPA is that the assessed word-level scores in the open response scenario correspond to ASR-recognized words, but these words might be incorrect.
+We introduce MultiPA, a multi-task speech pronunciation assessment model that provides comprehensive assessment at both the sentence and word levels.
+Our study includes the collection of pilot data from real-world use cases, model evaluation on out-of-domain data, and analysis of correlations between different pronunciation tasks.
+The pilot data collected in this study will be made available for other researchers to evaluate their pronunciation assessment models.
+One limitation of MultiPA is that the assessed word-level scores in the open response scenario correspond to ASR-recognized words, but these words might be incorrect and vary between different runs.
 With the time alignment information of these words, MultiPA can still indicate specific parts of the speech signal that need improvement; however, how such information can effectively help learners to improve their pronunciation requires further investigation.
-In the future, we plan to integrate MultiPA into an English learning ChatBot to evaluate its performance in a real-world use case and collect users' feedback for future research.
+In future, we plan to explore data augmentation or self-supervised methods and collect feedback from the model users to improve the model’s performance further.